 Promoting festivals or grouping artists together are two of the best ways to beat this mathematical conundrum.
 The talent agents don’t care if you lose money, they will sell you the artist for as much as they can possibly get away with.
 Agents are making money off unknowing promoters every day.
 The fact is that the great majority of all artists are literally not worth their price.

 If you have a weakness in dealing with the big agencies, consider a third party agency.
-Don Barnard Agency is highly recommended.
-"Don is fast, honest and knows the true value of the act.
+David Drobena is a highly recommended talent buyer.
+"David is fast, honest and knows the true value of the act.
 His interest is in your interest.
 Let him negotiate for you and save the stress."
 Davidson said.
-Talent buying is an entire career unto itself.
+Talent buying is an entire career unto itself and David has the daily connections with talent agents you need.
+He fights for best prices!

 If you decide to book the talent yourself, read more about talent contracts, rider contracts, talent negotiation, the Offer Form, talent buying advice, stage production instructions, stage production costs, a list of major talent agencies and their contact information and other valuable related resources can be found in either of Hal’s three comprehensive promoting manuals.
 Find more promoting tips at www.concert-promotions.com